Armonccc/Movie-Database-Project/README.md

 ## Bonus

-A user interface is included to demonstrate how this data would be used in a practical setting.
+A user interface is included to demonstrate how this project would be used in a practical setting.